| "A Remarkable

 would be sober and in a different frame of mind and

+I fully expected him to call off the deal.
 When I arrived he was working in his shed and I

 told him that due to an error he owed me One